ToscaBeijaert/Computational_Musicology_Portfolio/README.md

 ![Multiple Features Sample](better_features_week7.png)

 2. The changes over time for discover weekly.
 This will be a plot showing how the features will change for the discover weekly playlist over time.

-Here will
+However I'm couldn't totally figure out yet how to make the plot look nice, so I'm currently still working on that.